SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 The Cloud SOAR APIs allow you to manage incidents, triage, and other Cloud SOAR features.

 :::info
-This article applies to your organization *only if* your instance URL is a subdomain of `soar.sumologic.com`.
+This article only applies to organizations having a Cloud SOAR instance URL matching the pattern `*.soar.sumologic.com`.
+If it doesn't, refer to:
-Otherwise, please refer to:

 * [Cloud SOAR APIs](/docs/api/cloud-soar) for the endpoints by geographic location.
 * [API Authentication](/docs/api/getting-started#authentication) for details about API best practices.